mensatt/frontend-old/README.md

 > Add new bugs so we do not run out of work

+Ideally, use [conventional commit style](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages

 ### Repo structure and merging

 Similarly to above it was agreed upon to use rebasing as the preferred method for updating and merging branches.
 This has a few implications - mainly that only one person should work on a branch at a time and that force pushes become mandatory to update your branch (e.g. when `main` has changed since you created your feature-branch).

+### Getting write access

+If you want to get write access (which is not needed to contribute) get in touch with one of the repo admins - they may grant you write access if they see fit.

 ## Setting up development environment